runawayhorse001/GenAI_Best_Practices/docs/html/_sources/prelim.rst.txt

 - Minkowski Distance (:math:`\displaystyle \ell^p` Distance)

     Minkowski distance is a generalization of both Euclidean and Manhattan distances.
-It introduces a parameter :math:`p` that allows you to adjust the sensitivity of the distance metric.
+It incorporates a parameter, :math:`p`, which allows for adjusting the sensitivity of the distance metric.

 - Cos Similarity

     Cosine similarity measures the angle between two vectors rather than their straight-line distance.
-It is used to determine how similar two vectors are by focusing on their orientation rather than their magnitude.
-This makes it particularly useful for high-dimensional data, such as text, where the magnitude of the vectors may not be as important as the direction.
+    It evaluates the similarity of two vectors by focusing on their orientation rather than their magnitude.
+    This makes it particularly useful for high-dimensional data, such as text, where the direction of the vectors is often more significant than their magnitude.

     The Cos similarity for two vector :math:`\vec{u} = (u_1, u_2, \cdots, u_n)` and :math:`\vec{v} = (v_1, v_2, \cdots, v_n)` is